RESEARCH STARTER

 The effect of decades of conflict in the eastern Congo region has stressed cash economies and made local populations more dependent on natural resources.
 Fishing makes up approximately 65 percent of incomes in some communities.
 Enforcement of poaching laws can be difficult.
 Once apprehended, transporting an offender to a nearby tribunal may require 125 miles (200 kilometers) of travel by foot or bicycle.
 The scale of conservation needed in the Congolian swamp forests requires a “landscape” approach that will incorporate the economy of local inhabitants.

 At least two-thirds of the Congolian swamp forests are thought to be under threat of deforestation.
 Such a scenario would create havoc in efforts to slow or reduce global warming, as this biome is a major contributor to the natural sequestration of carbon.
-Like moist forests and bog lands elsewhere, these swamp forests absorb carbon-heavy gas from the atmosphere—an ecological service that grows more precious with each passing hour as concentrations of greenhouse gases continue their implacable buildup.
+Like moist forests and boglands elsewhere, these swamp forests absorb carbon-heavy gas from the atmosphere—an ecological service that grows more important as concentrations of greenhouse gases continue to increase.
+The Congo Basin peatlands, including swamp forests, store an estimated thirty billion metric tons of carbon, making them one of the largest tropical carbon reserves in the world.

 Bibliography